Section 1: August 1885

 Miss Bessie Jones wrote to her sister

 Bessie Jones was also a contributor to the exhibition: ‘Christmas and birthday cards—Bessie Jones, Nelson, hon. mention.’
 (NZ Times 6 Nov 1885: 6).
 Charles and Eliza Jones, who both died in 1912 and are buried in Richmond Cemetery, Nelson, had four daughters and three sons.
-Two daughters, Amelia Mary Emily Edler and Nina Lucy Mary, are buried with their parents.
-Their sister Bessie predeceased her parents and has not been further identified.
+Two daughters, Amelia Mary Emily and Nina Lucy Mary, are buried with their parents.
+If their sister is Bessie Jones she predeceased her parents and has not been further identified.
 (Colonist 13 Aug 1912: 4)

 I have written to Mr Callis